marcokuang/e-commerce/ticketing/README.md

   * Use the secret in code: `process.env.JWT_KEY` and make sure use type guard to avoid undefined errors.
 Use `kubectl describe secret <name of secret> ` to inspect the defined secret.

+* Extract middlewares

   * Use Express middleware to handle the common request validation for emails and password, etc.
+  * Remember, middleware will throw error early if the request has failed the validation.
+    * The order of the middlewares in the Express Routes are preserved.
+  * Use middleware to extract JWT payload and set it on `req.currentUser`
+  * Use middleware to reject the request if the user is not logged in

 ## MongoDB